 “Dad won’t let anyone help but me.”

-If left unchecked, such beliefs lead to depression and burnout.
-In fact, family caregivers have a much higher incidence of depression and greater health problems than their noncaregiving peers.
+When left unchecked, such beliefs may lead to depression and burnout.
+In fact, family caregivers have a much higher incidence of depression and greater health problems than do their noncaregiving peers.

-You can learn to pace yourself and accept help by combating these distortions.
-Professionals in cognitive therapy say the simplest way is to recognize negative self-talk and offer yourself an alternate view.
+You can learn to pace yourself and accept help by combating these distorted beliefs.
+Professionals in cognitive therapy say the simplest way is to recognize your negative self-talk and offer yourself an alternate view.
 For instance:

-“Labeling.”
-Applying false or harsh judgments on yourself or others.
+Labeling.
+Applying false or harsh judgments to yourself or others.

-What inaccurate beliefs might you be holding that keep you from getting help?
+What inaccurate beliefs are you holding onto that keep you from getting help?
 How might you change your self-talk about them?
 Provide an alternate perspective?

 Caring for an aging parent has many rewards.
-But that doesn’t mean you don’t need a break now and then to recharge your batteries.
-Many family caregivers don’t take needed breaks because they worry that others won’t do a good enough job in their place.
+Still, you need a break now and then to recharge your batteries.
+Many family caregivers don’t take needed breaks because they worry that others won’t do a good-enough job in their place.

 Voltaire once said, “The perfect is the enemy of the good.”
-If you are having trouble getting, or allowing, others to help, you might want to consider the following:
+If you are having trouble getting, or allowing, others to help, consider the following:

 Is a hot dinner every night necessary, or could Dad be just as satisfied by a hearty sandwich?

-Your sister might not do your mom’s hair just right, but the tradeoff may be an opportunity for a rekindling of their relationship.
+Your sister might not do your mom’s hair just right, but the tradeoff may be an opportunity for them to rekindle their relationship.

 As a compassionate friend, what advice would you give someone in a situation similar to yours?